-"Enve- Each acquisition is done in peak detect mode, and the most extreme values of all consecutive acquisitions build the envelope.
-This method is more precise than "Envelope".
+"Enve-Each acquisition is done in peak detect mode, and the most extreme lope + PD" values of all consecutive acquisitions build the envelope.
+This method

-"Envelope + HR"

-Each acquisition is done in high resolution mode, and the minimum and maximum values over some consecutive acquisitions build the envelope.
+"Envelope + HR" Each acquisition is done in high resolution mode, and the minimum and maximum values over some consecutive acquisitions build the envelope.

-CHANnel<m>: ARIThmetics on page 456 CHANnel<m>: TYPE on page 455 ACQuire: PEAKdetect on page 457 ACQuire: HRESolution on page 457
+CHANnel<m>:ARIThmetics on page 456 CHANnel<m>:TYPE on page 455 ACQuire:PEAKdetect on page 457 ACQuire:HRESolution on page 457